 These can be stressful, for both the bride and groom, family members, and photographer!
 To make the process as easy as possible it is best to make a detailed list, with names, of the people in each family grouping you’d like.
 I always send my clients a wedding questionnaire prior to the wedding which requests some of this important information.
 It’s very helpful, especially for my assistant, so we can know who to call by name for each portrait.
 This will keep things moving, as well as make sure that no one is forgotten in the moment.
 Also, it is good to estimate five minutes per grouping to allow for gathering.

-The details of your wedding (invitations, dress, shoes, jewelry, florals, etc.) are what make your wedding unique and different.
+The details of your wedding (invitations, dress, shoes, something blue, jewelry, florals, etc.) are what make your wedding unique and different.
 They are also the things you spend hours and hours working on, deciding on, and paying for!
 So, make sure they are easily accessible and ready to be photographed on your wedding day.
 For me, the details are what I will start the day with photographing.

 No one enjoys having their photo taken when they are eating, so by having your photographer(s) eat at the same time you do nothing will be missed or rushed.